AnnaHelene01/AnnaHelene01/README.md

 ## 👋 Hi, I´m Anna!

-- 🔭 I have just started working at Tietoevry as a Techical Developer Consultant!
+- 🔭 I have just started working at Tietoevry as a Technical Developer Consultant!
 - 🌱 I’m currently learning C# and .NET
 - 😄 Contact me at annahelene2001@gmail.com